Diphtheria-Tetanus-Pertussis Vaccine

 Indications for Diphtheria-Tetanus-Pertussis Vaccine

-DTaP is a routine childhood vaccination (see CDC: Child and Adolescent Immunization Schedule by Age).
+DTaP is a routine childhood vaccination (1).

-Additional boosters of Tdap are also recommended for
+Additional boosters of Tdap are also recommended for the following:

 People who have had pertussis should still receive a pertussis-containing vaccine as per routine recommendations.